hyperoslo/NSString-HYPContainsString/README.md

 # NSString-HYPContainsString

-API similar to containsString found in iOS8, compatible with iOS7.
+API similar to containsString found in iOS 8, compatible with iOS 7.

 ``` objc